 All you need to be a foster is love and transportation.
 We provide all the supplies your foster pet will need: food, bedding, leashes, litter & litter boxes, crates and medical care.

 You do not need to be a volunteer in order to foster.
-Just fill out our Foster Parent Application/Contract and return it to the shelter.
+Just fill out our Foster Parent Application/Contract online.
 We will then give you a Foster Manual and an orientation.
 You decide what kind of animals you would like to foster, how many and how often.

 Dog fosters need to be able to offer a place in the house to the foster dog.
 All your own pets need to be spayed or neutered and up-to-date on their vaccinations.